Time Allowed: 3 Hours

 - The growth of Nationalism in the first decade of the 20th century resulted in Indians shifting towards Swadeshi goods and boycotting foreign goods, especially cloth.
 Industrialists lobbied and pressurised the government to safeguard their interests through concessions and tariff protection.

-- Indian yarn exports to China decreased Chinese shift from Indian yarn to Chinese and Japanese yarn.
+- Indian yarn exports to China decreased.
 So, Indian industries shifted from yarn production to piece-cloth production.

 - The World Wars increased the number of Indian industries.
 During the wars, the mills and factories in Britain were busy producing for the war and imports into India decreased.